Online Courses

 • New York

-All other states do not pre-approve sponsors or courses.
+Except for the States indicated in the section above, all other states do not require pre-approval of continuing education sponsors/providers or courses.
 It is ultimately your responsibility to ensure that the courses you select are in compliance with the requirements of your State Licensing Board.

 Generally, online distance learning is accepted by all State Licensing Boards provided that: